JiggleWigglesnicker/jellyfin-automation/README.md

-# File and Folder Structure for jellyfin server & *arr Stack
+# File and Folder Structure for jellyfin server & *arr Stack (radarr, sonarr, etc)

-This mini quickstart guide provides useful links and explanations for setting up the file and folder structure for the jellyfin server & *arr stack.
+This mini quickstart guide offers useful links and explanations for setting up the file and folder structure for the Jellyfin server and *arr stack.
-The docker-compose file can be used to immediately setup a jellyfin server and *arr stack environment.
+The provided docker-compose file can be used to quickly set up a Jellyfin server and *arr stack environment.
+⚠️ Important: Before running the docker-compose file, ensure that you create the necessary file structure as described in the links and using the Linux terminal commands provided below.

 ## Useful Links and Explanations